erik-adelbert/aoc/2024/README.md

 ~~I'm not completely satisfied with today's solution.~~ I often say there's not much to discuss when it comes to Dijkstra—it’s like handing the problem over to a computational mycelium, after all: it will eventually be decomposed but it takes time.
 That said, I ended up using [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) twice (RIP problem!):

 - first, from the start node to the end node,
-- and then from the end node to all other cells.
+- and then from the end node to all other nodes.

  By combining the distance matrices, I was able to reconstruct the best path scores for all traversed cells, selecting only the lowest values.
 Why go through all that effort?
 After all, it's straightforward to memorize the paths during the first run, right?
 Well, while that’s easy to implement, the core loop would end up allocating over 57,000 small chunks (~300 words each) and stall there as a result.
 The proposed approach shifts that allocation overhead into computing time, making it not only faster but also inherently parallel!